EdwinB12/Kaggle_Titanic_ML_for_Disaster/README.md

 The goal of this project is to predict who would survive onboard the famous Titanic disaster.
 This project is a popular Kaggle competition called 'Titanic: Machine Learning from Disaster'. https://www.kaggle.com/c/titanic

-I used this project to practice my data handling skills in Python, aswell as gaining experience using the Scikit-Learn for a binary classification problem.
+I used this project to practice my data handling skills in Python, aswell as gaining experience using the Scikit-learn library for a binary classification problem.

 # Table of Contents